ninjaframework/ninja/ninja-core/src/site/markdown/documentation/getting_started.md

 </pre>

 Please enter sensible values for "groupId" and "artifactId" and let Maven generate your first Ninja project.
+(Not sure what "mvn" or Maven is?
+Check out http://maven.apache.org/guides/getting-started )

 After finishing the generation cd into your project and execute: